vipulnaik/diet-exercise-health/notes/2024-activity-tracker.md

 In the morning and early afternoon, I made a trip, along with my parents, to meet relatives and then to the mall.

+## Wednesday February 28

+In the afternoon I made an administrative trip.

+## Thursday February 29

+In the morning and early afternoon I made an administrative trip.

+## Sunday March 3 and Monday March 4

+On these two days, I was busy with a bureaucratic trip to Chennai.
+Not sharing more public details at this point.